What Are Residential Homes For The Elderly?

 Residents live in care homes 24 hours a day, so on top of care costs, care home fees include accommodation, laundry, meals, heating as well as other utility costs.

-You might be interested: What Is The Uncontrollable Twitching In Elderly Patient?
+You might be interested: What To Get Elderly Mom For Mother'S Day?

 What are residential care facilities give three examples?